mjt-books/python-book/chapters/chapter-19.md

 ### 5. Putting it together

-By the end of this section, your training loop should:
+By the end of this section, your **minimum viable baseline** should be:

-- Emit structured logs for human-readable troubleshooting.
+- Structured logs for human-readable troubleshooting.
-- Log a small set of well-named metrics to a file or tracking backend.
+- A small set of well-named metrics logged to CSV/JSON.
-- Save key artifacts under a per-run directory, tied together by a run ID.
+- Key artifacts saved under a per-run directory, tied together by a run ID.

+On top of that, you can optionally layer:

+- Local dashboards (TensorBoard) for richer visualization.
+- Hosted trackers for team-wide run comparison and governance.

 In the next section, we’ll layer **tracing and profiling hooks** on top of this foundation, so you can capture detailed performance information for selected runs without overwhelming your everyday metrics and logs.